-In the event of a sexual assault victims are strongly encouraged to report the incident immediately to police at 911 and preserve any physical evidence as proof of the assault.
-It is critical for the police agency to be informed as soon as possible after the incident so that appropriate steps, such as gathering crucial evidence and information, can be taken.
-It is also prudent for the protection of other students and for the prevention of additional acts.
-It is recommended that victims seek medical treatment as soon as is reasonably possible.

-Campus authorities, including security, administrative staff, and Student Life at the Dallas campus are available to assist the victim if the victim requests assistance.
-When contacting one of these offices, victims will be given information that explains how to bring formal charges against the offender.
+In the event of a sexual assault, victims are strongly encouraged to report the incident and preserve any physical evidence as proof of the assault.
+It is also recommended that victims seek medical treatment as soon as is reasonably possible.
+The campus offices authorized to deal with sexual offenses are Student Life and Campus Police at the Dallas campus, and both will assist the victim if requested.
+When contacting one of these offices, victims will be given specific information that explains how to bring formal charges against the offender.
 However, victims should be aware that reporting the incident does not mean that they must make an official police report.
 Victims of a sex crime are encouraged to take advantage of the services of the Counseling Center.
 Referrals to other community support services will be made when appropriate.
+DTS-Houston may change a victim's academic situation if changes are requested and are reasonably available.
 Campus disciplinary procedures may also be taken against accused individuals, but the accuser and the accused are entitled to the same opportunities to have others present during a disciplinary proceeding, and both will be informed of the outcome of any such proceeding.
 Compliance with this paragraph does not constitute a violation of the Family Educational Rights and Privacy Act (FERPA).
 Upon final determination, accused individuals may be suspended or permanently dismissed from the seminary.
-DTS-Atlanta will change a victim's academic situation after an alleged sex offense if those changes are requested by the victim and are reasonably available.